 The Birth Braid in 2016

-Braiding is also a tender form of caregiving that is often shared between parents and children and siblings, and communities, and even a form of self care.
+Braiding is a tender form of caregiving that is often shared between parents and children and siblings, and communities, and as a form of self care.
 Braiding has roots in many different cultures, geographies, and time periods.
 As a doula, in one of the first births I attended, I was asked to braid my client’s hair between her contractions not long before her baby was born.
 I was happy to do so, and it felt like a tender and ancient care practice.

 How to support this project: